 A direct train into London Victoria has a journey time of approximately one hour and thirty minutes from Arundel.

 Genteel Bexhill, home to the famous De La Warr Pavilion, is a peaceful, seaside town, situated in East Sussex, on the coastal strip between Eastbourne and Hastings.
 In Bexhill there is no shortage of property on offer, possibly because the prices for a basic 3 bedroom house fall very comfortably in the Chancellor's lowest, two stamp duty brackets.
 Yes, incredibly for Sussex, properties in this seaside location are comparable with many Northern towns.
-The lowest priced 3 bedroom house I found on Rightmove (January 2020) was £210,000, and there were a couple more priced under £240,000.
-Four years ago, when I first researched this article, you could still find family homes for around £130,000, but it seems that house-buyers have caught on to the cheap prices in Bexhill, and house price inflation in the town appears to have escalated very rapidly.
+The lowest priced 3 bedroom house I found on Rightmove (January 2021) was £220,000, and there were a few more priced under £240,000.
+Five years ago, when I first researched this article, you could still find family homes for around £130,000, but it seems that house-buyers have caught on to the cheap prices in Bexhill, and house price inflation in the town appears to have escalated very rapidly.
 That said, just like other towns in Sussex, Bexhill is seeing price reductions on properties that have been hanging around a while.
 With Brexit in the mix, we could yet see further falls, and perhaps some keener pricing on new listings.

 A direct line train into London Victoria takes just short of two hours to travel from Bexhill.

 Billingshurst is a large Sussex village just eight miles southwest of Horsham.
 Popular with well-heeled commuters, it has good schools through to sixth form, and local leisure facilities include a swimming pool and gym.